 OnceHub communicates with your Exchange Calendar using the Exchange Web Services (EWS) API, a well-established official Microsoft protocol.
 All credentials and data traffic are fully encrypted.
 Learn more about how your sign-in credentials are stored and protected by OnceHub

-In this article, you will be given step-by-step instructions to connect your OnceHub account with your Exchange (Outlook) Calendar, using our personal Exchange integration.
+In this article, you'll learn how to connect your OnceHub Account with your Exchange Calendar.

-- If you are connected to any other calendar, you will need to disconnect first.
-Existing bookings that have not yet taken place will be added to your Exchange Calendar after you connect.
+Note If you are connected to any other calendar, you will need to disconnect first.
+Existing bookings that have not yet taken place will not be added to your Exchange Calendar after you connect.

-- In the Exchange Calendar box, click Connect.
-The Connect to Exchange Calendar popup will appear (Figure 1).
+- The Connect to Exchange Calendar pop-up will appear (Figure 2).

-- Enter your email and password, as you would normally log into your mailbox via Outlook or any other method.
-Make sure your credentials are correct in order for the authentication to succeed.
+- Enter your email address and password, as you normally would to sign into your mailbox via Outlook or any other method.
+Click Connect.

 In the EWS URL field enter the address of your EWS in the format: https://mail.example.com/ews/exchange.asmx Learn how to determine the EWS URL

-The value to enter in the User name field depends on your Exchange configuration, and may be any of these three options:
+The value to enter in the User name field depends on your Exchange configuration, and can be any of these three options:

 - Try entering your email again, which some Exchange servers accept as a user name.

-- Enter your full Domain\UserName as you log into other Windows systems:
+- Enter your full Domain\UserName you would use to sign into other Windows systems:

-Click the Next button and the connection should work now.
-If you are still not connected, make sure you have entered all the values as above, making sure all the formats and slashes in the right places.
+Click the Connect button.
+If you're still not connected, make sure you have entered all the values as above, making sure all the formats and slashes are in the right places.